JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

     }
     ```

 It may seem strange that an Android-specific test is run on a local JVM.
-This is because these tests run as Local Unit
+This is because these tests run as local unit
-Tests on the current machine.
-As described in
-the [Android Studio documentation](https://developer.android.com/studio/test/test-in-android-studio), these tests are
+tests on the current machine.
+As described in the [Android Studio documentation](https://developer.android.com/studio/test/test-in-android-studio),
-distinct from Instrumented Tests, which run on a device or within an emulator.
+these tests are different from instrumented tests, which run on a device or an emulator.

 The **Kotlin Multiplatform App** template project is not configured to support these tests by default.
 However, it's
 possible to add additional dependencies and folders.
-You can check out this [Touchlab guide](https://touchlab.co/understanding-and-configuring-your-kmm-test-suite/)
+To learn about adding support for instrumented tests, see this [Touchlab guide](https://touchlab.co/understanding-and-configuring-your-kmm-test-suite/)
-to add support for Instrumented Tests.

 #### For iOS

-1. In `iosMain`, create a new `org.kmp.testing/IOSRuntimeTest.kt` file.
+1. In the `iosMain/kotlin` folder, create a new `org.kmp.testing` directory.
-2. Add the actual implementation of the expected function:
+2. In this directory, create the `IOSRuntime.kt` file and update it with the actual implementation of the expected
+   `determineCurrentRuntime()` function:

     ```kotlin
     import kotlin.native.Platform